ahdghasemi/ahdghasemi.github.io/_pages/about.md

 3. **Efficient and reliable inference:** adaptive computation, confidence-aware stopping, and compute-quality tradeoffs for large models and constrained deployments.

 Across these directions, I aim to combine theorem-level analysis with theory-grounded empirical diagnostics that distinguish structural regimes and test predicted scaling behavior.

-### Teaching
-I teach ML, generative models, DSP, image processing, and data science foundations, with an emphasis on linking theory to reproducible engineering practice.
-My goal is to help students move from technical familiarity to research-grade reasoning: specifying assumptions, building meaningful baselines, debugging under shift and partial observability, and justifying accuracy–reliability–cost tradeoffs.
-My UMass evaluations reflect strong execution and clarity (**recent instructor effectiveness 4.7/5.0**, with **5.0/5.0** on preparation and use of class time in a recent offering).

-### Students, collaborators, and funding
-I am building research around shared interfaces that make systems dependable in practice: **reliability contracts, telemetry/monitoring, and trace-based evaluation suites** spanning Networking/IoT, embedded/SoC, and autonomy.
-I currently mentor PhD and undergraduate researchers and regularly collaborate across ML systems and wireless/autonomy.

 **I welcome collaborations in graph algorithms, theoretical machine learning, graph learning, learning under dependence, and structure-aware complexity.**